thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Chapter04.md

 merfolk.[^211219-2]  Harry had already experienced one subtle change in the way his mind and magic worked, now he would experience another.
-Like the last, because Harry's use of this destabilising magic was not malicious, the worst effects of this destablization were avoided, still, exaggerated versions of things Harry was using the magic for became locked into place.
+Like the last, because Harry's use of this destabilising magic was not malicious, the worst effects of this destabilisation were avoided, still, exaggerated versions of things Harry was using the magic for became locked into place.

 In the first change, Harry's desire to connect to someone the way he connected